 What is a fetal ultrasound?

-Fetal ultrasound is a test that lets your doctor see an image of your baby.
-Your doctor learns information about your baby from this picture.
-You may find out, for example, if you are having a boy or a girl.
+Fetal ultrasound is a test that lets your doctor or midwife see an image of your baby.
+They learn information about your baby from this picture.
+You may find out, for example, the sex of the baby.
 But the main reason you have this test is to get information about your baby's health.

 What kind of information can you learn from this test?